arsho/COVID-19/README.md

 # COVID-19

 A data visualization project to show current situation of COVID-19 worldwide.
-This application can be accessed from: [https://arshovon.com/apps/c19/](https://arshovon.com/apps/c19/)
+This application can be accessed from: [https://arshovon.com/apps/c19/](https://arshovon.com/apps/c19/).

 ## Features
-- Summary of worldwide status of COVID-19 specifying number of affected countries, total cases, total deaths and total recovered cases.
+- Summary of worldwide status of COVID-19 specifying number of affected countries, total cases, total deaths and total recovered cases, total tests, total deaths per million, total cases per million and total tests per million.
 - Sortable and instant searchable data table of all countries.
-- World map of confirmed cases.
+- World map of confirmed cases and top countries chart with most confirmed cases.
+- World map of death cases and top countries chart with most death cases.
-- World map of active cases.
+- World map of active cases and top countries chart with most active cases.
-- World map of recovered cases.
+- World map of recovered cases and top countries chart with most recovered cases.
-- Search details of a specific country.
+- View details of a specific country.

 ## Dependencies